opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-sparse-semantic-encoders.md

 has_science_table: true
 ---

-OpenSearch 2.11 introduced neural sparse search---a new, efficient way of semantic retrieval.
+OpenSearch 2.11 introduced neural sparse search---a new efficient method of semantic retrieval.
 In this blog post, you'll learn about using sparse encoders for semantic search.
 You'll find that neural sparse search reduces costs, performs faster, and improves search relevance.
 We're excited to share benchmarking results that show why neural sparse search is now the top-performing search method.
 You can even try it out by building your own search engine in just five steps.
 For a TLDR on benchmarking learnings, see [Key takeaways](#here-are-the-key-takeaways).

 ## What are dense and sparse vector embeddings?